-Mid-Curricular Exam - Union Campus and Rolla Campus Pre-Licensure Program
+Mid-Curricular Exam - Rolla PN program

-Students will be required to complete a customized mid-curricular examination with content from Fundamentals of Nursing (NUR101) and Nursing of Adults/Children I (NUR131).
-The exam will be administered during the summer semester following the end of year one of the program.
-If the student scores less than the established satisfactory score, he/she will present a written plan of remedial action and present the plan to the Director of the Nursing Program or designee.
+Students will be required to complete a customized mid-curricular Fundamentals HESI examination during LPN 120 Foundations of Practical Nursing II.
+If the student scores less than the established satisfactory score of 850, he/she will present a written plan of remedial action and present the plan to the Director of the Nursing Program or designee.
 The Director/Program Coordinator will review and approve the plan.
 If the plan is not submitted on the specified date or is inadequate, the student may be placed on clinical probation.

-Mid-Curricular Exam -Rolla LPN to RN Bridge Program
+Mid-Curricular Exam -Rolla PN Program

-Students will be required to complete a customized mid-curricular examination with content from Nursing of Adults & Children II (NUR201).
-The exam will be administered at the end of NUR 201.
-If the student scores less than the established satisfactory score, he/she will present a written plan of remedial action and present the plan to the Director of the Nursing Program or designee.
+Students will be required to complete a mid-curricular Med-Surg HESI examination during LPN 160 Nursing Care Across the Lifespan II.
+If the student scores less than the established satisfactory score of 850, he/she will present a written plan of remedial action and present the plan to the Practical Nursing Program or designee.
 The Director/Program Coordinator will review and approve the plan.
 If the plan is not submitted on the specified date or is inadequate, the student may be placed on clinical probation.